- Host Animals

 Hosts/Species AffectedTop of page

 All the domestic representatives of the family Bovidae are susceptible to clinical disease.
-The susceptibility of the different breeds of domestic ruminants, however, varies, Bos indicus (zebu) breeds being generally more resistant than European breeds (Bonsma, 1981; Uilenberg, 1983).
+The susceptibility of the different breeds of domestic ruminants, however, varies, Bos indicus [zebu] and Nguni (in South Africa) breeds being generally more resistant than European breeds (Bonsma, 1981; Uilenberg, 1983).
 The resistance of the local indigenous zebu breeds in Africa is probably inherited as a result of natural selection.
 Asian buffalo, Bubalus bubalis, are also susceptible to heartwater.
 Although sheep are more susceptible to heartwater than cattle, there is also a variation between breeds and the Blackheaded Persian possesses a certain degree of natural resistance (Uilenberg, 1983).
-The most sensitive species to heartwater is the goat.
-Wild ruminants including Cervidae, Bovidea and Giraffidae are also infected by E. ruminantium
+The most sensitive species to heartwater is the goat, especially the Angora goats in South Africa (Latif et al., 2020).
+Wild ruminants including Cervidae, Bovidae and Giraffidae are also susceptible to E. ruminantium infection.

-So far only the bleskbok, black wildebeest, helmeted guinea fowl, leopard tortoise and scrub hare are known to harbour E. ruminantium subclinically for any length of time and constitute a tick and pathogen reservoir.
-Of all the indigenous African wild ruminant species only the eland, blesbok, springbok and black wildebeest have been reported to develop clinical disease (Oberem and Bezuidenhout, 1987).
+The South African buffalo, bleskbok, black wildebeest, helmeted guinea fowl, leopard tortoise and scrub hare are known to harbour E. ruminantium subclinically and constitute a tick-pathogen reservoir.
+Of all the indigenous African wild ruminant species, only the eland, blesbok, springbok and black wildebeest have been reported to develop clinical disease (Oberem and Bezuidenhout, 1987).

-A knowledge of the susceptibility of wild ruminants to heartwater is important where farmers wish to re-introduce ruminant game species into heartwater endemic areas.
-Wild ruminants also play a role as sources of infection for ticks, particularly in those areas where stringent tick control in domestic animals is practised.
+A knowledge of the susceptibility of wild ruminants to heartwater is important where farmers re-introduce ruminant game species into heartwater endemic areas.
+Wild ruminants also play a role as sources of infection for ticks, particularly in endemic areas where stringent tick control in domestic animals is practiced.

 Systems AffectedTop of page